MylesHenehan/applied-statistics/README.md

 ## Overview

-This repository contains **`problem.ipynb`**, a jupyter notebook in which I complete four statistical simulation exercises.
+This repository contains **`problems.ipynb`**, a jupyter notebook in which I complete four statistical simulation exercises.
 These tasks involve randomization, sampling, and hypothesis testing, covering concepts such as permutation testing, sampling distributions, Type II error, and ANOVA.

+The aim of this repository is to demonstrate an understanding of probability, simulation, and statistical inference through a series of progressively structured exercises.

 ------------------------------------------------------------------------